 Efficient reworking or reclamation operations can provide significant savings — and reclamation of otherwise rejected product is another area where high shear mixers excel.
 Off-spec products can be recycled, eliminating a significant source of potential waste.
 Given the high cost of some ingredients, this can lead to substantial savings.
 Certain products, such as chocolate, are highly sensitive to temperature.
 The ability to carefully control temperature during processing and/or reclamation is therefore of paramount importance.

 Quadro® has accumulated decades of experience working with stakeholders in the food & beverage industry to achieve the most efficient deagglomeration, mixing, reclamation and production processes possible.
 The Quadro® Comil® series of high-capacity food milling machines excel at size reduction, deagglomeration, reclamation of off-spec particles and more.
-For more information about how we can help you achieve more efficient and profitable confectionery processing, contact us, fill out our Request-a-Quote form online or give us a call at 226-270-6017.
+For more information about how we can help you achieve more efficient and profitable confectionery processing, contact us, fill out our Request-a-Quote form online.
 Our experienced sales personnel stand ready to assist you.